Fiat S.p.A.: Egypt

 Following the Egyptian Revolution of 1952, President Gamal Abdel Nasser ordered the EGID (General Intelligence Agent) to establish a state owned automobile company.
 Nasr was founded in 1960 in Helwan, Egypt.
 It began producing some Fiat based models, but later produced the Tofaş Şahin under license by Tofaş.
 The last Fiat 128 model was built in 2008, while the Şahin is still in production in Egypt.

 Currently the El-Mashreq Company, a part of the Seoudi Group is the main manufacturer of Alfa Romeo and Fiat vehicles for the Egyptian market.
 Arab American Vehicles (AAV) also manufactured Fiats in Egypt.
 They assembled the Fiat Ritmo at the behest of Nasr.

 India

 Fiat India Automobiles Private Limited (FIAPL) is a joint venture between Fiat and Mumbai based Tata Motors, founded in 1997.
 Fiat builds the Palio Stile, Linea and Punto.
 The Fiat plant is situated in Ranjangaon near Pune in Maharashtra and also manufactures the Tata Indica.

-Although not a subsidiary of Fiat, Premier Automobiles of Mumbai was licensed to manufacture versions of the Fiat 500 for the Indian market.
+Although not a subsidiary of Fiat, Premier Automobiles Limited (PAL) of Mumbai was licensed to manufacture versions of the Fiat 500 for the Indian market.
 This was followed by the Fiat 1100 in 1954.
 In 1973, the Fiat label was replaced with the Premier name.
+Premier built the Fiat 1100 and 124 into the 21st century; after a brief attempt at building the Uno in the early years of the 21st century, the companies severed their ties.